LordLOLQDH/Nerviges-Lied/README.md

 ---

 ## 🚀 Setup

-1. Place the audio file `Lege Mountain.mp3` into the project folder
+1. Place `Lege Mountain.mp3` in the project folder
-2. Ensure all script files are in the same directory
+2. Ensure all required files are in the same directory

 ---

 ## ▶️ Usage

-Start the application by running:
+Run the application by executing:

 **StartMountain.bat**

-This will launch the script and begin audio playback immediately.
+This will start the program and begin audio playback.

 ---

 ## 🔊 Behavior
 When running, the program will:
-- Play `Lege Mountain.mp3` in a continuous loop
+- Play the audio file in a continuous loop
-- Remain active until manually stopped
+- Keep running until manually stopped
 - Optionally adjust system volume depending on configuration

 ---

 ## ⛔ Stopping the Program

-You can stop the program using:
+You can stop it via:
-- Closing the terminal / command window
+- Closing the terminal window
 - Task Manager process termination
-- Any implemented stop hotkey (if available)
+- Built-in stop function (if implemented)

 ---

 ## ⚠️ Important Notice

-This software modifies audio playback behavior and may adjust system volume depending on configuration.
+This software modifies audio playback behavior and may adjust system volume.

 It should only be used on:
 - Your own devices
 - Systems where you have explicit permission

-Do not use this software on shared, public, or unauthorized systems.
+Do not use on shared, public, or unauthorized systems.

 ---

-## 📜 Disclaimer
+## 📜 License

-This project is provided for **educational and experimental purposes only**.
+This project is licensed under the MIT License.

-The authors assume no responsibility or liability for any damages, disruptions, or unintended consequences resulting from the use of this software.

-Use at your own risk.
+See the `LICENSE` file for details.